nismod/git-novice/_includes/slides/05-history.md

 ## Explore and Summarize Histories

-Exploring history is an important part of git, often it is a challenge to find the right commit ID, especially if the commit is from several months ago.

-Imaging the `planets` project has more than 50 files.
-You would like to find a commit with specific text in `mars.txt` is modified.
-When you type `git log`, a very long list appeared, How can you narrow down the search?

 Recorded that the `git diff` command allow us to explore one specific file, e.g. `git diff mars.txt`.
 We can apply the similar idea here.